Gertrude Kayaga Mulindwa: Work in Uganda

 Mulindwa returned to Uganda in 2000, where she worked as head librarian for Uganda Martyrs University, Nkozi, for three years.
 She then became director of the National Library of Uganda (NLU).

-Despite a lack of funding among other problems, the leadership of NLU helps communities to run their own libraries.
+Despite a lack of funding, among other problems, the leadership of NLU helps communities to run their own libraries.
 Mulindwa commented on the NLU's relationship with small community libraries, "We set policies, give them guidelines on standards and produce manuals for them on how libraries are run.
 But they do the day-to-day running of the libraries."

 Under Mulindwa's leadership, the National Library of Uganda started the Digital Bookmobile Project with an American organization called Anywhere Books.
 With a computer containing internet-archived public-domain documents and a printer, the bookmobile could print books on-demand in any village it traveled to.
 By taking NLU out of the library building and into the villages with new technology, the library offered more flexibility and access to resources.

-Mulindwa is the Vice Chairperson of the National Book Trust of Uganda, which promotes a reading culture in Uganda through programs like National Book Week.
-She is also co-founder and treasurer of Uganda Community Libraries Association-UgCLA, providing resources to communities allowing them to start, run, and maintain their own libraries.
-She is on the Children's Literacy Committee of Ka Tutandike, an NGO that encourages reading, advocates for a healthy childhood and equal rights among Ugandan citizens.
+Mulindwa is the vice chairperson of the National Book Trust of Uganda, which promotes a reading culture in Uganda through programs like National Book Week.
+She is also co-founder and treasurer of Uganda Community Libraries Association-UgCLA, which provides resources to communities allowing them to start, run, and maintain their own libraries.
+She is on the Children's Literacy Committee of Ka Tutandike, an NGO that encourages reading, and advocates for a healthy childhood and equal rights among Ugandan citizens.